bmitch/Codor/README.md

 ### Codor.ControlStructures.NestedIf ###
 Nested if statements are not allowed.

+### Codor.Syntax.NullCoalescing ###
+PHP 7+ only.
+Produces an error if a line contains a ternary operator that could be converted to a Null Coalescing operator.

 ## Customizing Sniffs ##
 Some of the sniff rules can be customized to your liking.
 For example, if you'd want the `Codor.Files.FunctionLength` to make sure your functions are no more than 30 lines instead of 20, you can do that.
 Here's an example of a `codor.xml` file with that customization:
 ```xml